 Parameter Description

+Maximum Age Time Indicates the Maximum Age Time parameter value that the root bridge is currently using.
+This value specifies the maximum age that a Hello message can attain before being discarded.

+the actual Maximum Age Time parameter value for all bridges participating in the spanning tree network.

+Default value 20 seconds

+Range 6 to 40 seconds

 Forward Delay Indicates the Forward Delay parameter value that the root bridge is currently using.
 This value specifies the amount of time that the bridge ports remain in each of the Listening and Learning states before entering the Forwarding state.
 Note: The root bridge Forward Delay parameter value becomes the actual Forward Delay parameter value for all bridges participating in

-the spanning tree netw ork.

 Default value 15 seconds

-Range 4 to 30 seconds
+Bange 4 to 30 seconds

-Bridge Hello Time Defines the time interv the bridge.
-Defines the time interval (in seconds) for sending the BPDUs from the bridge.
+Bridge Hello Time Defines the time interval (in second the bridge. ids) for sending the BPDUs from

 Range 1 to 10 seconds

 Bridge Maximum Age Time Specifies the maximum age (in seconds) that a Hello message can attain before being discarded.
 This parameter, specified by management for this bridge, takes effect only when the bridge becomes the root bridge.

-Note: If this bridge becomes the root bridge, its Maximum Age Time parameter value becomes the Actual Maximum Age Time parameter value for all bridges participating in the spanning tree network.
+Note: If this bridge becomes the root bridge, its Maximum Age T parameter value becomes the Actual Maximum Age Time param value for all bridges participating in the spanning tree network.

 Default value 20 seconds

 Range 6 to 40 seconds

-Bridge Forward Delay Indicates the Forward Delay parameter value specified by management for this bridge.
-This parameter takes effect only when this bridge becomes the root bridge.
+Parameter Description Bridge Forward Delay Indicates the Forward Delay parameter value specified by management for this bridge.
+This parameter takes effect only whe this bridge becomes the root bridge.
 The Forward Delay parameter value specifies the amount of time that the bridge ports remain in each of the Listening and Learning states before entering the Forwarding state.
 Note: All bridges participating in the spanning tree network use the root bridge Forward Delay parameter value.

-Default value 15 seconds

-Range 4 to 30 seconds
+Default value 15 seconds Range 4 to 30 seconds